 - Step 2: A librarian will reply with the cost of the print job and to schedule your pick up time.

-- Step 3: Please place the amount exact amount due in an envelope with your name on it (we can’t make change).
-When you arrive to pick up, drop your envelope into the drop box and let the librarian know you have arrived by either calling or ringing the doorbell (located on the dropbox).
+- Step 3: Please place the amount exact amount due in an envelope with your name on it.
+When you arrive to pick up, drop your envelope into the dropbox and let the librarian know you have arrived by either calling or ringing the doorbell (located on the dropbox).

 Public Wi-Fi is available 24 hours a day from our parking lot!
 Feel free to use from the comfort of your vehicle whenever necessary.

 Check out Ebooks and Audiobooks through the Libby App.

 Online Databases are available for all Nebraskans through NebraskAccess.
 These resources can be accessed with either your Nebraska driver’s license number or this password: 1867detour4